exis-io/exis-io.github.io/pages/appliance_api/Osxcontainer.md

 If you specify a scheme, you must also configure that scheme as shared in XCode.
 Check the Shared box in Product->Scheme->Manage Schemes.

-#### Arguments:
+#### Parameters:
- - imageName -- name of resulting container image
- - projectName -- name of the project in XCode
- - projectUrl -- URL for git repository, must start with http or https
- - branch -- branch to checkout from repository, defaults to master [default: 'master']
- - scheme -- scheme to build, defaults to projectName [default: None]
+ -- imageName (string) â name of resulting container image -- projectName (string) â name of the project in XCode -- projectUrl (string) â URL for git repository, must start with http or https -- branch (string) â branch to checkout from repository, defaults to master [default: 'master'] -- scheme (string) â scheme to build, defaults to projectName [default: None]

+**Return type:** dictionary

 ### create(imageName, containerName)